 The Center for the Performing Arts has six resident companies.

-Resident companies are separate, independently-owned nonprofit organizations, who each have their own staff and board of directors, but call the Center's campus their home.
+Resident companies are separate, independent, not-for-profit organizations, each with its own staff and board of directors, but the Center's campus is their home.
 For more information about each resident company, please click the links below.

 Actors Theatre of Indiana